spykard/Classification-HMMs/README.md

 ## Known Issues

-* Training on the "neg" subset of the IMDb dataset on pomegranate completely bugs when using emission_pseudocount; possibly semi-supervised learning gets enabled; sequence are slightly longer than "pos" ones.
+* Training on the "neg" subset of the IMDb dataset on Pomegranate completely bugs when using emission_pseudocount or higher-order represented as first-order; possibly semi-supervised learning gets enabled; sequence are slightly longer than "pos" ones.
 Temporary fix is to shorten the "neg" sequences by 1.

 <br><br/>